“I am. A nigger. Bitch.”

 “Why do you say that?”

 “Because you want her to get back up, you expect it.
 They all do.
-I can see it in their eyes.
+It is in their eyes.
 They hate, no. They fear her.
-And me, because I look like her.”
+And this body, because it looks like her.”

 The man was visually shaken by Cloe’s frank response, but pleased.
 “Because, I guess, we have accepted our hate for each other as natural.
 Now some people want to use technology to help deflect some of that anger.
 Channel it into something … I … I mean, someone, someone else.
 Androids seem perfectly suited for that.”
 Jacob shook his head.
 What was his emotion?